Planning a little dining for your Disney World vacation? Then, we’ve got you covered!

 Yum!
 This picture always makes me laugh because you can tell I had already eaten a roll on the way back to my room before I took a photo.

-The rolls are also available next door at the lounge.
+Tip: Those rolls are available next door at the lounge.
+They are so good.

 #2 Yachtsman Steakhouse